Benefits of Hiring Contractors vs. Employees in Ontarioachkarlaw-admin

-The benefits of hiring contractors or employees have been long-debated by a number of companies.
+The benefits of hiring contractors vs employees in Ontario have been long-debated by a number of companies.
 As businesses begin to resume operations post-COVID-19, employers will be reassessing how to structure their workforce to ensure sustainability in a slow market.

 One consideration may be to hire contractors instead of employees.
 In doing so, businesses may hope to decrease uncertainty while providing work flexibility, which may or may not be helpful, depending on the structure of the business.
 Nonetheless, the ultimate decision should consider the purpose of hiring and the long-term goals of the business.

-This article outlines the benefits of hiring an employee or a contractor, depending on the business type.
+This article outlines the benefits of hiring an employee vs a contractor, depending on the business type.

 Independent contractors are individuals who are hired to carry out a specific service.
 They pay their own taxes and are technically not entitled to any employer-sponsored benefits or pensions.